-Comments: Why asked if Jacob Understod the consequence of what might have happened Jacob seemed to "check."
+Comments: Why asked if Jacob Understod the consequence of what might have happened Jacob seemed to "check.
+I. Was the youth supervised when the fire occurred?

 Suggested questions:

 When you were playing around with the matches and lighters, where was mom or dad?